 The losses result in heat generation.
 A poorly matched motor and an undersized gearbox can lead to overheating and failures.

 Example: A motor with 10 kW drives through a spur gear with 98% efficiency.
 The losses are 10 kW × (1 - 0.98) = 0.2 kW = 200 W. This must be compensated by gearbox cooling (ventilation, heat dissipation).
 If the gearbox is too small or insufficiently cooled, the temperature quickly exceeds the permissible range (typically <80 °C oil temperature).
+For a detailed walkthrough: calculate gearbox efficiency.

 Motor Selection Checklist by Load Profile